LLNL/RAJA/docs/sphinx/user_guide/tutorial/scan.rst

 We show how different scan operations can be performed by passing different RAJA operators to the RAJA scan template methods.
 Each operator is a template type, where the template argument is the type of the values it operates on.
+For a summary of RAJA scan functionality, see :ref:`scan-label`.

 In the following discussion, we present examples of RAJA sequential, OpenMP, and CUDA scan operations.
 All examples use the same integer arrays for input